HL7/davinci-epdx/input/pagecontent/index.md

 Tables are provided to assist implementers in mapping adjudicated claims data represented in the Consumer-Directed Payer Data Exchange IG to clinical resources that may be exchanged as part of workflows identified in this Da Vinci Payer Data Exchange IG.
 The tables identify the source profile element and the associated Common Payer Consumer Data Set (CPCDS) mapping.
 CPCDS is a format developed by a consortium of health plans to support the creation of Consumer-Directed Payer Data Exchange IG resources from claims and associated data.
 CPCDS is not a HL7-managed data set.
 It is provided only as an informative resource to assist health plans in mapping data to FHIR profiles in a consistent manner.
 This mapping information is provided as guidance only.
 It may require payers to use discretion in mapping claims data to the relevant clinical resources.

+With the CMS Prior Authorization Rule (CMS-0057) recommending the series of Da Vinci Burden Reduction Implementation Guides (Coverage Requirements Discovery, Documents Templates and Rules and Prior Authorization Support) it is expected that Payers will receive more clinical data from Providers.
+Much of that data will be in structured form, as defined by the US Core Implementation Guide.
+The Payer-to-Payer Bulk API also requires the exchange of unstructured data that supports a Prior Authorization decision.
+Such data would be mebedded in a DocumentReference resource for exchange.
+This is likely to result in Payers having far more clinical data to exchange wih Members, Providers and other Payers.

 The column definitions are provided in the table below.
 Look for this style of table in the Profiles defined in this IG.